StarfilesFileSharing/hydrafiles/README.md

 ## What is Hydrafiles?

 Hydrafiles is the web privacy layer, enabling anonymous hosting of both files and APIs.
-Anyone can host and serve static files or backends via HTTP without revealing their identity.
+Anyone can host and serve static files or backends over HTTP and/or WebRTC without revealing their identity.

 ## Why Hydrafiles?